Feedback About wiseGEEK Login

 The profession takes its name from Jack Foley, a sound engineer from the early days of the film industry.
 Foley pioneered the use of props and other tools to create and record sounds that were missed while the cameras rolled, adding the sounds to the final soundtrack later on.
 His legendary work includes using a rocking chair to simulate the sound of a tentative foot on a creaking stair, and the rattle of a key chain to mimic the sound of a manacled prisoner.

-Foley artists work in television, on video and movie productions, in recording studios, and in theater production companies.
-You don't need a college degree to become a Foley artist, but Foley artists have often had technical training or earned certificates in broadcast technology, electronics, or computer networking.
-Some are also graduates in music or art.
+You don't typically need a college degree to become a Foley artist, but the most successful people in the field often have some formal technical training or hold certificates in broadcast technology, electronics, or computer networking.
+Some are also graduates of music or art programs.

 Since most sound editing is done on computers, you will need to be comfortable working with information technology if you want to become a Foley artist.
 Manipulating electrical and mechanical equipment should not be strange to you.
 This is a field where it is critical to keep abreast of the latest technological advances.